VegaDesigns/budget-tracker/README.md

 **Goal:** Make it feel like a modern, professional product.

 **What Went Wrong:**
-- Chart.js duplicated charts every time a transaction was added.
+- Charts duplicated on each update
-- Dark mode wouldn’t persist on refresh.
+- Dark mode didn’t persist
-- The layout felt clunky.
-The spacing was inconsistent, and mobile experience wasn’t great.
+- Layout and spacing were inconsistent

 **Fixes:**
-- Used `.destroy()` on the Chart instance before re-rendering to stop duplicates.
+- Destroyed existing Chart before re-render
-- Saved dark mode preference in `localStorage` and applied it on page load.
+- Saved theme in localStorage
-- Redesigned the layout using Flexbox, added spacing, cleaned up form flow, and polished styles to match modern UX expectations.
+- Redesigned layout with Flexbox and uniform spacing

+---

+### Phase 3: Functional Features
+**Goal:** Add all interactive features and clean up the code.

+**What Went Wrong:**
+- Inline edits weren’t styled
+- Budget bar didn’t always refresh
+- CSV export was missing
+- Date formatting was inconsistent

+**Fixes:**
+- Styled inline edits with shared input/select classes
+- Moved `updateBudgetStatus()` into the main UI update flow
+- Built and wired a CSV export function
+- Centralized date formatting in `formatDate()`

 ---